tustin2121/James_Somerton_Transcripts/_videos/5OxH1rqBAgw.md

 <compare>
 <james {% include timecode %}>

 <mark>In 1937 a young lawyer named Rudolf Klare wrote a book, *Homosexuality and Criminal Law*.
-It provided the ideological underpittings<sup>[sic: underpinnings]</sup> for the war on homosexuals.
+It provided the ideological underpittings<sup class="add">[sic: underpinnings]</sup> for the war on homosexuals.
 With Klare’s book, SS officers in charge of indoctrination could explain to the often ignorant members of the community how their natural, healthy instincts would be affected by sexual deviants.</mark>

 </james>
 <from {% include citation for=page.cite.plagiarized.pink_triangle at="p.113" %}>